 In addition to his articles on political topics, Nelson has written lengthy articles about Charles Dickens, Frank Sinatra, Garrison Keillor, C. S. Lewis, Jonathan Edwards, Stephen L. Carter, Ward Just, the military academies, the Iliad, the Odyssey and Aeneid, liberal education, baseball, football, and music.
-A former writer-editor with the Washington Monthly and a frequent contributor to the Claremont Review of Books, he has published articles in a number of popular magazines, including Newsweek, Saturday Review, Legal Affairs, and the American Prospect.
+A former writer-editor with the Washington Monthly and a frequent contributor to the Claremont Review of Books, he has published articles in a number of popular magazines, including the Weekly Standard, Newsweek, Saturday Review, Legal Affairs, and the American Prospect.
 He also has written articles for newspapers such as the New York Times, International Herald Tribune, Washington Post, and Baltimore Sun, and websites such as prospect.org, insidehighered.com, and hnn.us (History News Network).
 He wrote frequently for the Review section of the Chronicle of Higher Education, and was a blogger for its “Brainstorm” web site during the 2008 election.
-During the 2012 election he blogged for the Miller Center’s Riding the Tiger website.

 Nelson created and served as editor of the Interpreting American Politics book series for Johns Hopkins University Press.
 He also created and, with Sewanee president John L. McCardell, edits the American Presidential Elections book series for the University Press of Kansas.
 He was the political analyst for WMC-TV in Memphis for fourteen years and was the host of “Informed Sources” on Memphis’s public television station, WKNO-TV.

 At Rhodes Nelson teaches course on the American presidency, southern politics, and great books of the western tradition.
 He is currently writing a book on the 1992 election and editing and coauthoring a book on the Clinton presidency.

 - Humanities 201 - SEARCH:VALUES IN HIST & RELIG